A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Properties of the DRB Game

 When $s=0$, all others nodes link uniformly.
 In this case, the reciprocity for node $u$ becomes a constant independent of its strategy $r_u$.
 Thus, $r_u$ should be selected to maximize average distance of $u$'s long-range contacts, which leads to $r_u=0$.
-The detailed proof of this case is included in Appendix~\ref{proof1}. \end{proof}
+The detailed proof of this case is included in Appendix~C. \end{proof}

 Theorem~\ref{thm:balancedbestk} shows that when all other nodes use the same nonzero strategy $s$, it is strictly better for $u$ to use strategy $k$; when all other nodes uniformly use the $0$ strategy, it is strictly better for $u$ to also use $0$ strategy.
-When setting $s=k$ and $s=0$, we have: \begin{corollary} For the DRB game in the $k$-dimensional grid, the navigable small-world network (${\bf r} \equiv k$) and the random small-world network (${\bf r}\equiv 0$) are the two strict Nash equilibria for sufficiently large $n$, and there are no other uniform Nash equilibria. \end{corollary}
+When setting $s=k$ and $s=0$, we have: \begin{restatable}{cor}{corNE} For the DRB game in the $k$-dimensional grid, the navigable small-world network (${\bf r} \equiv k$) and the random small-world network (${\bf r}\equiv 0$) are the two strict Nash equilibria for sufficiently large $n$, and there are no other uniform Nash equilibria. \end{restatable}

-We next examine if there exists any non-uniform equilibrium. \begin{theorem} In the $k$-dimensional DRB game, there is no non-uniform Nash equilibrium for sufficiently large $n$. \end{theorem} \begin{proof} Given any non-uniform strategy profile ${\bf r}$, let $V_{\geq k}=\{v| r_v \geq k\}$.
+We next examine if there exists any non-uniform equilibrium. \begin{restatable}{thm}{uniqueness} In the $k$-dimensional DRB game, there is no non-uniform Nash equilibrium for sufficiently large $n$. \end{restatable} \begin{proof} Given any non-uniform strategy profile ${\bf r}$, let $V_{\geq k}=\{v| r_v \geq k\}$.
 If $V_{\geq k} \neq \emptyset$, we can find a pair of grid neighbors $(u,w)$ with $r_u \neq k$ and $r_w\ge k$.
 If $V_{\geq k} = \emptyset$, we can find a pair of grid neighbors $(u,w)$ with $r_u \neq k$ and $r_w = \max_{v\in V} r_v$.
-In either case, we know the node $u$ could obtain better payoff by unilaterally deviate to the strategy $r_u=k$ by Theorem~\ref{lem:neighbors}.
+In either case, we know the node $u$ could obtain better payoff by unilaterally deviating to the strategy $r_u=k$ by Lemma~\ref{lem:neighbors}.
 Therefore, non-uniform strategy profile ${\bf r}$ is not a Nash equilibrium. \end{proof} Combining the above theorem with Corollary~\ref{cor:NE}, we see that DRB game has {\em only two} Nash equilibria ${\bf r}\equiv k$ and ${\bf r} \equiv 0$, corresponding to the navigable and random small-world networks, respectively.

-Next, we show that for any non-zero profile, we can find a node that triggers a cascade of adopting strategy $k$ from neighbors to neighbors of neighbors, and so on, ultimately leading to the navigable small world equilibrium.